Schedule of events around Kenosha County to honor veterans

-Veterans Day events will be held across Kenosha County on and before the Nov.
+Veterans Day events will be held across Kenosha County before and on the Nov.
 11 holiday.
-A chronological list of celebrations, compiled by the Kenosha County Veterans Service Office:
+The following is a chronological list of celebrations compiled by the Kenosha County Veterans Service Office:

 What: Christian Life School Veterans Day Program